henryfentanes/tv-series-torrent-finder/README.md

 as be easy as `python downloader.py run` but before you do that, take the time to configure your watchlist.

+> **Note**:
+> If you're on Windows OS and don't care about installing python requests and
+> beautifulsoup on you main python setup, you can just use the batch files
+> in the contrib folder, to Setup and Run the app.

 ### The Watchlist

 is a json file in the app's folder called watchlist.json and it looks like this: